 Work out your plan before you enter the meeting room.
 Image credit: Glenn Carstens-Peters

-On the company’s side of things, it’s good to figure out what’s in the woodwork.
+It’s good to figure out what’s in the woodwork on the company’s side of things.
 Are departments being merged?
 Are people leaving?
 Is there a company-wide freeze on promotions?

-It makes sense that companies can delay raises and such in order to keep cash flow in check.
+It makes sense that companies can delay raises and such to keep cash flow in check.

-This is something you should inquire about with your superior beforehand to get a broader idea of what’s going on and whether or not it’s a good time to consider asking for a promotion.
+You should inquire about this with your superior beforehand to get a broader idea of what’s going on and whether or not it’s a good time to consider asking for a promotion.

-It also helps to make a formal presentation if you have the time and patience.
+It also helps to make a formal presentation with time and patience.

-A simple and straightforward account of your experience, performance and skills thus far, complete with a slideshow highlighting your achievements and emphasizing your aspirations towards a higher position.
+A simple account of your experience, performance and skills thus far, complete with a slideshow highlighting your achievements and emphasizing your aspirations towards a higher position.

 Know Where You Stand

 It’s easy to fall into the familiar trap of settling.
-You managed to get a job in a tough economy and you make an “OK” wage.
-You’re content with this and didn’t put up much of a fight when it came to the initial job offer.
+You managed to get a job in a tough economy and make an “OK” wage.
+You’re content with this and didn’t put up much of a fight regarding the initial job offer.

 Being in that state of mind will only be a detriment to you when you decide to tackle how to ask for a promotion.
-You should be doing research about your position in other companies, as well as the position you have your sights on.
+You should be researching your position in other companies and the position you have your sights on.

 Working out your market value is always a good investment of your time.
-It’ll enable you to figure out whether or not you’re an asset to the organization.
+It’ll enable you to determine whether you’re an asset to the organization.
 Are you costing them more money than you’re worth?

 Are they paying you enough for your time and contribution?
 Discussing your salary with your boss is a habit you need to cultivate.
 Be it after your initial job offer or when you’re going toe to toe after receiving your promotion and getting the details on their offer.